LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons-1.md

       ##### Modifier for primary buttons

-      On top of the general modifiers for buttons, the primary button has a distinct modifier not available for the other types of buttons:
+      On top of the general modifiers for buttons, the primary button has two distinct modifiers not available for the other types of buttons: two-rowed button and with BankID-icon.

-      **two-rowed button**.
-The two-rowed button is used in flows where the user buys/signs up for something (_köptjänster_).
+      **The two-rowed button** is used in flows where the user buys/signs up for something (_köptjänster_).
 The two-rowed button is used to continue between pages.
 Both rows have text in them, with the first one being in a larger font.
 The first row signals what will happen ("Gå vidare", "Godkänn") and the second gives more detail ("Ange uppgifter", "Köp försäkring").

+      **With BankID-icon** is used as part of our pattern for notifying users of the need to identify themselves or sign with BankID.
+The modifier adds a white BankID-icon to the left of the text in the button.
+Note that the pattern states that you also should add an explanatory text on why we need BankID next to the button.

       #### Secondary buttons